hol-workshop/migrate_to_atp/README.md

 It will open OGGADMIN Security and you will see we already have a connection to **HOL Target ATP** database.
 However, you still need to add password here.
 Click on a pencil icon to alter credentials.

 ![](/files/micro_ggadmin_1.png)

+#### Update password and test connection

 Provide password ` GG##lab12345 ` and verify it.
-This is your ggadmin password, which we provided in lab 3. **NOTE: if you specified different password, please use that password**
+This is your ggadmin password, which we provided in lab 3.
+**NOTE: if you specified different password, please use that password**

 ![](/files/micro_ggadmin_2.png)